jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallReplaced
   Before events:
-    CF: Q_ at gettext.h:54:9
-    CT: Jump to external code for ngettext
+    CT: Jump to external code for gettext
-    RF: Jump to external code for ngettext
   After events:
-    CF: Q_ at gettext.h:54:9
-    CT: Jump to external code for dcngettext
+    CT: Jump to external code for dcgettext
-    RF: Jump to external code for dcngettext
   Occurrences: 1

 LibraryCallReplaced
   Before events:
-    CF: _ at gettext.h:48:9
     CT: Jump to external code for gettext
     RF: Jump to external code for gettext
   After events:
-    CF: _ at gettext.h:48:9
     CT: Jump to external code for dcgettext
     RF: Jump to external code for dcgettext
   Occurrences: 97

 LibraryCallReplaced
   Before events:
-    CF: dir_clear at dir.c:3426:2
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-  After events:
-    CF: dir_clear at dir.c:3426:2
-    CT: Jump to external code for memset
-    RF: Jump to external code for memset
-  Occurrences: 7

-LibraryCallReplaced
-  Before events:
-    CF: hasheq_algop at hash.h:238:10
     CT: Jump to external code for memcmp
-    RF: Jump to external code for memcmp
   After events:
-    CF: hasheq_algop at hash.h:0:0
     CT: Jump to external code for bcmp
-    RF: Jump to external code for bcmp
-  Occurrences: 181
+  Occurrences: 56

 LibraryCallReplaced
   Before events:
-    CF: hasheq_algop at hash.h:238:10
     CT: Jump to external code for memcmp
     RF: Jump to external code for memcmp
   After events:
-    CF: hasheq_algop at hash.h:0:10
     CT: Jump to external code for bcmp
     RF: Jump to external code for bcmp
-  Occurrences: 139
+  Occurrences: 612

 LibraryCallReplaced
   Before events:
-    CF: parse_ref_filter_atom at ref-filter.c:702:27
-    CT: Jump to external code for memcmp
-    RF: Jump to external code for memcmp
-  After events:
-    CF: parse_ref_filter_atom at ref-filter.c:702:27
-    CT: Jump to external code for bcmp
-    RF: Jump to external code for bcmp
-  Occurrences: 3

-LibraryCallReplaced
-  Before events:
-    CF: pool_entry_cmp at hashmap.c:327:32
-    CT: Jump to external code for memcmp
-    RF: Jump to external code for memcmp
-  After events:
-    CF: pool_entry_cmp at hashmap.c:327:32
-    CT: Jump to external code for bcmp
-    RF: Jump to external code for bcmp
-  Occurrences: 279

-LibraryCallReplaced
-  Before events:
-    CF: read_object_with_reference at object-file.c:1777:7
-    CT: Jump to external code for memcmp
-    RF: Jump to external code for memcmp
-  After events:
-    CF: read_object_with_reference at object-file.c:1777:7
-    CT: Jump to external code for bcmp
-    RF: Jump to external code for bcmp
-  Occurrences: 3

-LibraryCallReplaced
-  Before events:
-    CF: repo_init_revisions at revision.c:1902:2
     CT: Jump to external code for memcpy
     RF: Jump to external code for memcpy
   After events:
-    CF: repo_init_revisions at revision.c:1902:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset
-  Occurrences: 8
+  Occurrences: 15

 LibraryCallReplaced
   Before events:
-    CF: update_one at cache-tree.c:306:29
-    CT: Jump to external code for memcmp
+    CT: Jump to external code for ngettext
-    RF: Jump to external code for memcmp
+    RF: Jump to external code for ngettext
   After events:
-    CF: update_one at cache-tree.c:306:29
-    CT: Jump to external code for bcmp
+    CT: Jump to external code for dcngettext
-    RF: Jump to external code for bcmp
+    RF: Jump to external code for dcngettext
-  Occurrences: 3
+  Occurrences: 1

 LibraryCallReplaced
   Before events:
-    CF: update_one at cache-tree.c:360:29
+    RF: Jump to external code for gettext
+  After events:
-    CT: Jump to external code for memcmp
+    RF: Jump to external code for dcgettext
+  Occurrences: 1

+LibraryCallReplaced
+  Before events:
     RF: Jump to external code for memcmp
   After events:
-    CF: update_one at cache-tree.c:360:29
-    CT: Jump to external code for bcmp
     RF: Jump to external code for bcmp
-  Occurrences: 4
+  Occurrences: 56

 LibraryCallInlined
   Before events: